Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-In his book on millionaire women, Stanley focuses largely on high income-producing women (mostly business owners and sales people) and their wise use of money, which translated into extraordinary savings.
+In his book on millionaire women, Stanley focuses largely on high-income-producing women (mostly business owners and salespeople) and their wise use of money, which translated into extraordinary savings.

 But he suggests that average earners can accumulate wealth.
 Stay-at-home moms who manage the family finances, for example, can apply their capabilities to controlling costs and making wise investments.
 Educators who are frugally minded also have a strong tendency to build balance sheet affluence.

-So, the balance sheet rich tend to fall in one of these categories: 1) they are income rich but don't behave affluently or 2) they have a small or average-sized income but have been able to develop a strong balance sheet because of financial discipline and investing prowess.
+So, the balance sheet rich tend to fall into one of these categories: 1) they are income rich but don’t behave affluently or 2) they have a small or average-sized income but have been able to develop a strong balance sheet because of financial discipline and investing prowess.

 Why Income Affluent May Not Become Balance Sheet Affluent